 Upon graduation, Allison pursued football first with the New England Storm in 2003.
 Eighteen years later, Cahill is a seven-time national champion, five-time league MVP, 14-time All-Star, and the only quarterback to have reached 100 career victories playing exclusively in women’s tackle football leagues.

-Cahill’s drive to play football is one of the focal points in the documentary film Born To Play.
+Cahill’s personal drive and lifelong desire to play football is one of the focal points in the documentary film Born To Play.